 As I type this, I’m sitting in a restaurant near Gates 10/11 in one of the terminals (not sure which one) of Reagan/Washington airport.
 The place is packed, and it’s frankly not the best atmosphere to write or grade Civil War midterms.
 I should be doing the latter, but I’m longing to do the former.
-So, ignoring my Stoic, professorial duties, I’ve decided to write this short (well, short so far) blog.
+So, ignoring my Stoic, professorial duties, I’ve decided to write this short (well, short so far) essay.

 But, I can make out—in the far distance—some kind of strange sound.
 I can’t make out the language, though.